 When you decide to keep live freshwater aquarium plants, you don’t simply buy some plants, add water, and walk away hoping everything works and the plants live.

-When it comes to taking care of live freshwater aquarium plants, there are many other different factors that play into their survival.
+When it comes to taking care of live freshwater aquarium plants, many other different factors play into their survival.

 These factors include things like different types of fertilizers, as well as lighting, substrate, and CO2.